This traditional girl’s bedroom layers a variety of textures and prints in blush pink colors for a beautiful and classic design.

-Go for a shade that adds a subtle pop of pink without it being the sole focal point in the room.
-This ensures your girl’s bedroom design is tasteful and works with the rest of your home’s style.
+The best colors add a subtle pop of pink without it being the sole focal point in the room.
+This ensures your little girls bedroom design is tasteful and works with the rest of your home’s style.
 (Need help narrowing down your home style?
 Take our quiz!)

 Classic in every way, you simply can’t go wrong with a pale pink shade.
 Unlike its bolder and more saturated cousins, pale pink is inherently soft and understated.
-Plus, because it lives in the pastel realm, it can easily work with a multitude of other colors.
+These soft blush tones live in the pastel realm and can easily work with a multitude of other colors on the color wheel.

 Our Pale Pink Picks for a Girl’s Bedroom:

 Benjamin Moore, Pink Peony 2078-70

 Get your peel & stick (real) paint sample of Pink Peony – HERE!

 Benjamin Moore, Pink Ribbon 2087-60

 Get your peel & stick (real) paint sample of Pink Ribbon – HERE!

 Can pink really be considered a neutral color?
 Yes!
 But it all comes down to the shade.
 Obviously, a hot pink is much more difficult to pair with other colors.
 But an ultra-subtle pink that reads almost cream or beige can absolutely feel like a neutral base in your space.
 If you like a more pared-down neutral palette with warm undertones in your house, this is a great choice!
 Lighter pinks with just a touch of brown are the perfect solution because they feel muted and streamlined, but still allow your girl’s bedroom design to be fun and kid friendly.

 A brown-infused neutral pink on the walls of this bedroom allows the occasional saturated pop of pale pink in the play kitchen to shine.